karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 Paths inside the [`pages`](https://github.com/karmaniverous/nextjs-template/tree/main/pages) directory support a square bracket syntax that translates to route variables available at run time (e.g. `/pages/api/customer/[customerId]/index.jsx`).

-A key feature is the existence of a [state layer](#state-model) provided by the [Redux Toolkit](https://redux-toolkit.js.org/).
+A key feature is the [state layer](#state-model) provided by the [Redux Toolkit](https://redux-toolkit.js.org/).
 Properly executed, this layer should handle most external requests and manage most state that needs to be passed between React components.

 ### File Structure